podcast

 DZ-77: Backmatter - Prioritising and choosing projects

-How do you choose which project to start next?
+Listen if you're starting a new co-writing relationship, managing multiple projects, or wondering how to prioritize your next screenplay.
 In their now-annual full backmatter episode, Stu and Chas let their hair down, drop the guise of objectivity, and allow themselves to have an even more subjective opinion about writing and the business of writing.
-In this particular Backmatter entry, they wax lyrical on [deep breath]: character journeys, hyperlink cinema, keeping genre fresh, beginning a new co-writing relationship, managing multiple projects, choosing your next project, and - naturally - Star Wars.
-SPOILERS ABOUND, particularly for The Mandalorian Season 2 and Ready or Not. ...
+In this particular Backmatter entry, they wax lyrical on deep breath: character journeys, hyperlink cinema, keeping genre fresh, beginning a new co-writing relationship, managing multiple projects, choosing your next project, and - naturally - Star Wars (and Ready or Not)

 2021-02-28